mark-watson/haskell_book/manuscript/kgcreator.md

 stack build --fast --exec KGCreator-exe"
 ~~~~~~~~

-Now, we have an executabel that requires two arguments: a source inoput directory and the file root for generated RDF and Cypher output files.
+Now, we have an executable that requires two arguments: a source input directory and the file root for generated RDF and Cypher output files.
 We can pass command line arguments using this notation:

 {lang="bash",linenos=off}
 ~~~~~~~~
 stack build --fast --exec "KGCreator-exe test_data outtest"
 ~~~~~~~~

-TBD
+The two command line arguments are:

+- **test_data** which is the file path of a local directory containing the input files
+- **outtest** which is the root file name for generated Neo4J Cypher and RDF output files

 {lang="haskell",linenos=on}